actris-cloudnet/dev-toolkit/README.md

 # Cloudnet development toolkit
 Docker configuration for running all Cloudnet projects locally.

-The toolkit requires Docker version >=20.
+The toolkit requires Docker version >=20 and docker-compose version >= 1.27.

 Before building this project, make sure that you have cloned the following Cloudnet repositories to the same directory: